mahesh-singh/writing/short-notes.md

 ### Type assertion: apply to interface value x.(t) where x is interface expression and T is type

-### Derefrencing pointer: Give us access to the value that pointer point to. * is also used to “dereference” pointer variables.
-Dereferencing a pointer gives us access to the value the pointer points to.

 ### pointer (*) and address-of operator (&)